Bratanov/community-driven-radio/readme.md

 Any contributions are welcome, you can open new issues with bug reports/feature requests/questions or you can make pull requests with your work.
 Try to follow our code organization and naming conventions.

-If you want to get started with a task you can check out the active issues (here)[issues], fork the project, work on it and when ready, open a pull request here.
+If you want to get started with a task you can check out the active issues [here](issues), fork the project, work on it and when ready, open a pull request [here](pulls).

 Good luck and happy coding!